OUR MISSION STATEMENT

 How many pupils at Duchess’s Community High School are eligible for the Pupil Premium?

-Currently 306 of students at Duchess’s Community High School are eligible for the Pupil Premium.
+Currently 230 of students at Duchess’s Community High School are eligible for the Pupil Premium and a further 76 students eligible for Services Pupil Premium.

 Do you think your child might be eligible for Pupil Premium Funding?